EddieDover/vscode-formatter-godot/README.md

 ## Optional

-It's recommended to use the [Error Lens](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens) plugin alongside this one, for inline display of problems.
+It's highly recommended to use the [Error Lens](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens) plugin alongside this one, for inline display of problems.

 ## Release Notes